Photograph the full moon over DC with the BEST view of the city at Top of the Town!

-Professional architectural photographer E. David Luria will coach you in the single-exposure and (if your camera can do it) double-exposure techniques of twilight and moonlight photography on this safari, timed to coincide with the sun setting at 5:25 pm and the full moon rising at 5:19 pm.
+Professional architectural photographer E. David Luria will coach you in the single-exposure and (if your camera can do it) double-exposure techniques of twilight and moonlight photography on this safari, timed to coincide with the sun setting and then the full moon rising.
 If your camera does multiple-exposures, we will show you how to move the moon from one corner of the sky to place it right over the Washington Monument!
 How cool is THAT?

 This panoramic vantage point also gives you good opportunities to photograph the nearby Pentagon, and to use your telephoto to zoom in on other DC landmarks across the river.

 Rain Date is Tuesday, April 27, 7-9 pm.